pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/Bayes_factor.myst.md

 ## Bayes factors and inference

-In this example we have used Bayes factors to judge which model seems to be better at explaining the data, and we get that one of the models is $\approx 5$ _better_ than the other.
+So far we have used Bayes factors to judge which model seems to be better at explaining the data, and we get that one of the models is $\approx 5$ _better_ than the other.

 But what about the posterior we get from these models?
 How different they are?